Contingency planning for emergency closure of a private practice

 Psychiatrists should be aware that, if death is the reason for the closure of their practice, under certain circumstances patient health records will need to be retained if their patient has a claim underway with the Accident Compensation Corporation or has made a complaint to the Health and Disability Commissioner.
 Psychiatrists may wish to consider nominating a health records storage company to which their patient health records can be transferred.

-For enquiries about this page, contact policy@ranzcp.org
+For enquiries about this information, contact policy@ranzcp.org.

-This information is intended to provide general guide to practitioners, and should not be relied on as a substitute for proper assessment with respect to the merits of each case and the needs of the patient.
+Disclaimer: This information is intended to provide general guide to practitioners, and should not be relied on as a substitute for proper assessment with respect to the merits of each case and the needs of the patient.
 The RANZCP endeavours to ensure that information is accurate and current at the time of preparation, but takes no responsibility for matters arising from changed circumstances or information or material that may have become subsequently available.